Opposition Candidate's Victory Tossed Out In Istanbul Mayor's Race

 The ruling party candidate, Binali Yildirim, has said that he hoped the ruling would mean "beneficial and beautiful results for Istanbul," as Reuters reported.

-The Turkish lira tumbled on Monday afternoon as reports emerged of a re-run.
+The Turkish lira tumbled on Monday afternoon as reports emerged of a rerun.

 According to local newspaper Hurriyet, the AKP had alleged that "there were tens of thousands of ineligible voters who cast votes in the elections and that scores of polling station officials were appointed against regulations."